msahmarani/live-hls-stream-monitor/README.md

 **Port conflicts**:
 - Change the port in `app.py` if 8181 is in use
 - Ensure no firewall blocking on the chosen port

+### Security Considerations

+**Network Access**:
+- Application binds to localhost (127.0.0.1) by default for security
+- Only change host binding if you understand the security implications
+- Consider using a reverse proxy (nginx) for external access

+**Stream URL Validation**:
+- Only analyze trusted HLS streams
+- Be cautious with streams from unknown sources
+- The application validates URLs but cannot guarantee stream content safety

 ## 📄 License